Arithmetic Duality: Global duality (Tate 1962)

 \subsection{Tate's 1963 proof}

-We seem not to know Tate's original proof of his global duality theorems, but in a letter to Serre (25 April 1963), he observed that the nine-term sequence can be obtained as an Ext-sequence.
+We seem not to know Tate's original proof of his global duality theorems, but in a letter\footnote{The letters of Serre and Tate can be found in Volume I of Correspondance Serre-Tate 2015 (see References).} to Serre (25 April 1963), he observed that the nine-term sequence can be obtained as an Ext-sequence.
 Specifically, on applying $\Ext(M,-)$ to the short exact sequence

 and passing to the direct limit over the finite extensions $L$ of $K$ in $\bar{K}$, we obtain an exact sequence

 that can be identified with the previous nine-term sequence by switching $M$ and $M^{D}$ and modifying the groups at the infinite primes.